smartdevicelink/sdl_evolution/proposals/NNNN-Add-screen-stack-management-module.md

 1. Subscribe to `BACK` on the Back button.
 2. Subscribe to `MENU` on the menu button.
 3. The app displays MEDIA screen with `setDisplayLayout`.
 ScreenTaskManager detects `newScreen` and stacks MEDIA screen.
-4. The app displays the GRAPHIC_WITH_TILES screen with setDisplayLayout.
+4. The app displays the GRAPHIC_WITH_TILES screen with `setDisplayLayout`.
 ScreenTaskManager detects `keepLevel`, deletes the top layer screen of the screen stack, and stacks GRAPHIC_WITH_TILES screen.
 5. The user pushes the menu button.
 Then, head unit (HU) sends `OnButtonPress (MENU)` to the app.
 6. The app displays the Menu screen with `showAppMenu`.
 ScreenTaskManager detects `newScreen` and stacks the menu screen.
 7. The user pushes the submenu button.
 Then, the HU sends the `OnCommand` to the app.